tonymullen/TonyMullen-Book/Readme.md

 * The Postman in-tab REST Client application (shown on p.
 173) is deprecated in Chrome.
 Use the packaged app available at [here](https://www.getpostman.com/).
 * Contrary to the discussion on p.
 182-183, MongoDB carries out geoNear calculations in meters, rather than radians.
 For this reason the `theEarth` function described in the top half of p.
 183 should be ignored.
 Calls to this function with km arguments, such as the `maxDistance: theEarth.getRadsFromDistance(20),` line near the bottom of p.
 183 should be replaced by the equivalent value in meters, so in this example the code should be `maxDistance: 20000,`.
 The same goes for anywhere else that function is used in the text.
 * The `x-www-form-urlencoded` POST form data in your request from Postman described on page 190 (Figure 6.11) is very sensitive to whitespace. **Make sure that your key values such as `name`, `address` etc do not have any trailing spaces.**

+**Ch 6 Things to change**

+For your own Chapter 6 work, your proximity-based searches should be based on your home or university location.
+Test to make sure that locations are or aren't showing up as they should, based on the distance value in meters.

+**Ch 6 Readme Questions**

+1. According to your API routing, what is the name of the function that will be called when the server receives a POST request at the `/api/locations` URL?
+2. What is the format of the data that the server returns when you make a request to the api URLs?
+3. What is Postman for and why is it useful?
+How is its functionality similar to and different from a web browser like Chrome?

 Nothing has changed in on the Heroku app front-end.
 You should have successfully managed to use Postman to call RESTful methods on your local database.
 Add a screenshot showing a successful POST method call which adds a new location, similar to this one (if necessary, you can include more than one screenshot to show both the request body and the response):